 The Facilities – Indoor

 As well as the pools in the main entertainment area there is an indoor soft play with an area to colour and do crafts.
-It is open daily: 10am to 1pm and 2pm to 5pm and is free to all guests.
+It is open daily at different times and is free to all guests.
 Children over 4’9″ are not permitted to use the play area.
 Although it has had a recent revamp there was a section roped off but there was plenty in there to keep Jamie entertained for an hour.

 The Sundowners family bar is the place to be for evening entertainment.
 More on that below.